almorlio/RNAexome/README.md

   -u user_email         Submitter email address (used for error reporting)
 ```

-This will create, for each sample in folder, individual jobscripts to run subparts of the pipeline.
-These can be run directly on command line.
+This will create, for each sample in your base directory, individual jobscripts to run subparts of the pipeline which can be run on command line.

 ```bash
 e.g. bash 00_combinecopy_RNA0001.sh